aioobe/aioobe.github.io/_posts/2015-10-11-Programming-Puzzle-iCar.md

 assetsdir: icar
 ---

-> This problem was selected as one of eight problems in [The 2015 Nordic Collegiate Programming Contest](https://icpc.baylor.edu/regionals/finder/nordic-2015).
+> Here's a programming puzzle I came up with.
+It was selected as one of eight problems in [The 2015 Nordic Collegiate Programming Contest](https://icpc.baylor.edu/regionals/finder/nordic-2015).
 The full set of problems for this competition can be found {% include blog_link.html text="here" url="ncpc2015problems.pdf" %} and the solutions {% include blog_link.html text="here" url="ncpc2015slides.pdf" %}.

 You are at home and about to drive to work.
 The road you will take is a straight line with no speed limit.
 There are, however, traffic lights precisely every kilometer, and you can not pass a red light.
 The lights change instantaneously between green and red, and you can pass a light whenever it is green.
 You can also pass through a light at the exact moment of changing colour.
 There are no traffic lights at the start or the end of the road.